kolecko007/mmetsp_cleanup/README.md

  |_|  |_|_|  |_|______|  |_| |_____/|_|       \_____|______|______/_/    \_|_| \_|\____/|_|
 ```

+The algorithm identifies contigs that are putatively cross-contaminated by finding pairs of identical or nearly identical sequences.
+It then uses coverage information to distinguish between cross-contaminated and clean sequences.
+The algorithm therefore assumes that contaminating DNA and the resulting reads are always present in a smaller amount than correct DNA and reads.

 # Installation

 The deployed and prepared environment for running MMETSP cleanup iside the virtual machine.